 Eva (Vezer) Abrams

 The original production of Survivors was created and produced by Center Stage, a professional theatre company based in the Jewish Community Center of Rochester, NY, in consultation with the Jewish Federation of Greater Rochester’s CHAI (Center for Holocaust Awareness and Information).
 Center Stage commissioned LA-based playwright and screenwriter Wendy Kout to create the play.
 We thank Center Stage and Wendy Kout for granting us the opportunity to bring this work to the Philadelphia area.
+We also thank the Jewish Community Center of Rochester, New York and the Center for Holocaust Awareness and Information for sharing their educational materials with us.

 Funds to create a local production were provided by the Foundation for Jewish Day Schools through Pennsylvania's Educational Improvement Tax Credit (EITC) Program.

-Profile: Holocaust Survivors
+PROFILE: Holocaust Survivors

 Erich & Ellen (Lewinsky) Arndt